-For ro-ro cargo and ro-ro passenger ships, the factor $f{jR_0R_0}$ is to be computed according to 2.8.3 of the IMO calculation Guidelines.
+For ro-ro cargo and ro-ro passenger ships, the correction factor $f{jR_0R_0}$ is to be computed according to the IMO calculation Guidelines.

-For general cargo ships, the factor $f_j$ is to be computed according to 2.8.4 of the IMO Calculation Guidelines.
+For general cargo ships, the correction factor $f_j$ is to be computed according to the IMO Calculation Guidelines.

-fi factors for ice-class and for ship's type can be cumulated (multiplied) for ice-classed general cargo ships or ro-ro cargo or ro-ro passenger ships.
+$f_j$ factors for ice-class and for ship's type can be cumulated (multiplied) for ice-classed general cargo ships or ro-ro cargo or ro-ro passenger ships.